2022 NHL Winter Classic: Entertainment

-Singers of This Age, a group of Minneapolis–Saint Paul high school students, performed the national anthem.
+VocalEssence Singers Of This Age, a group of Minneapolis–Saint Paul high school students, performed the national anthem arranged by their director, G. Phillip Shoultz, III.
 Minnesota sports stars were then introduced, including Rachel Banham of the Minnesota Lynx, former Minnesota Timberwolves player Troy Hudson, and former Minnesota Vikings player John Randle.
 Former Minnesota Twins players Justin Morneau, Joe Mauer, Kent Hrbek, and Tony Oliva participated in the ceremonial puck drop.
 Country music singer Thomas Rhett performed during the first intermission.
 The roster for the U.S. Olympic women's ice hockey team competing at the 2022 Winter Olympics was revealed during the second intermission.

 Broadcasting

 In April 2021, TNT acquired the rights to the U.S. television broadcast.
 The American radio rights will be held by Sports USA Radio Network, the first in a four-year agreement with Sports USA.

 With the game being scheduled for a Saturday night, it aired in Canada under the Hockey Night in Canada banner on Sportsnet.